actions/runner/README.md

 ```

 ### Allow PullRequest events
 Process the `pull_request` action trigger, if disabled only `pull_request_target` from the target branch or `pull_request` from the same repository are processed.
 Enabling this make it possible to leak secrets and run arbitary code on your self-hosted runners from forked repositories.
-Proper secret and self-hosted runner protection needs to be implemented, to make this save to enable.
+Proper secret and self-hosted runner protection needs to be implemented, to make this safe to enable.
 ```json
 {
   "Runner.Server": {